Shog9/flagfilter/README.md

 When the heights of the boxes are different, they automatically space themselves to reduce vertical area.

-Active flags are noted in blue text, resolved flags in grey.
+Active flags are noted in colored text (depending on site theme), resolved flags in grey.

 As with the native version of the Waffle Bar, the new implementation only appears on pages with active flags or when the last flag was just handled and the page has not yet been refreshed.
 This allows easy movement between posts with active flags by using the grey arrows on either upper corner of the bar.